marekscholle/sudoku/README.md

 # sudoku
-Sudoku solver, a homework for some company hiring process.
+Sudoku solver, a homework for one company hiring process.
 Written in Java as requested.
+About 2 hours of thinking and 8 hours of implementation.

 Quite primitive solution that runs internal triggers on the stack, but the problem is small enough so that we don't get stack overflow.
 Uses exceptions for internal error detection;